Store your spare solar daytime energy for use at night

 An existing solar PV system is adapted to incorporate a new storage system.
 This usually comprises of a system controller that takes the DC power straight from the panels and either diverts the power into the batteries for storage, or direct into the existing inverter to be converted into usable AC power as normal.

-Major brands who are now supplying systems for domestic and commercial use include SMA, Samsung and Growatt, with the innovative battery and vehicle maker, Tesla, launching home battery storage and ‘smart’ inverter packages in 2016.
+The established major brands who are now supplying systems for domestic and commercial use include SMA, Samsung and Growatt.

 Redmile Energy can design, specify and install storage packages – contact us now